deadlydog/deadlydog.github.io/_posts/2012-08-15-force-clickonce-applications-to-automatically-update-without-prompting-user-automatically-update-minimumrequiredversion-using-powershell.md

 	# If we couldn't find the old Minimum Required Version, throw an error.
 	if (-not $rxVersionNumber.Match($oldMinimumRequiredVersion).Success)
 	{
 		throw "4'$projectFilePath' is not currently set to enforce a MinimumRequiredVersion.
-To fix this in Visual Studio go to Project Properties-&gt;Publish-&gt;Updates... and check off 'Specify a minimum required version for this application'."
+To fix this in Visual Studio go to Project Properties->Publish->Updates... and check off 'Specify a minimum required version for this application'."
 	}

 	# Only write to the file if it is not already up to date.